 placenta accreta spectrum (PAS)

 During a typical pregnancy, the placenta attaches to the top or side of the uterus and after a baby is delivered, the placenta follows.
 Delivery of the entire placenta is vital to a woman’s health after giving birth.
-When abnormally invasive placenta (AIP) occurs, it means there is a lack of spontaneous separation after a baby is born and the placenta is retained.
+When placenta accreta spectrum (PAS) occurs, it means there is a lack of spontaneous separation after a baby is born and the placenta is retained.
 Forced removal of the placenta can lead to a catastrophic maternal haemorrhage, putting mother and baby's lives at risk.
 PAS is the most common indication for caesarean hysterectomy.
 Average estimated blood loss has been quoted to be 3-5 litres with 90% of women requiring blood transfusion.
 Some of the major issues with PAS is that it is a spectrum disorder and there was no ‘gold-standard’ clinical diagnosis, and there are many different types of the condition; for example: focal accreta, accreta, increta or percreta.

-International Society for AIP (IS-AIP)
+International Society for PAS (IS-PAS)

 - Advance techniques for diagnosis and treatment